 The related instance of E53 Place should be seen as a wider approximation of the geometric area within which the phenomena that characterise the period in question occurred, see below.
-P7 took place at (witnessed) does not convey any meaning other than spatial positioning (frequently on the surface of the Earth).
+P7 took place at (witnessed) does not convey any meaning other than spatial positioning (frequently on the surface of the earth).
 For example, the period "Révolution française" can be said to have taken place in "France in 1789"; the "Victorian" period may be said to have taken place in "Britain from 1837-1901" and its colonies, as well as other parts of Europe and North America.
-An instance of E4 Period can take place at multiple noncontiguous, non-overlapping locations.
+An instance of E4 Period can take place at multiple non-contiguous, non-overlapping locations.

 Any place where something happened includes the spatial projection of the happening given in the same geometric reference system.
-For instance, HMS Victory, as the place of Lord Nelson's death, includes the location of his body relative to the hull of HMS Victory at the time of his death as the most precise location of his death.
+For instance, HMS Victory, as place of Lord Nelson's dying, includes the location of his body relative to the hull of HMS Victory at his time of death as the most precise location of his death.
 By the definition of P161 has spatial projection, an instance of E4 Period takes place on all its spatial projections to respective reference systems, that is, instances of E53 Place.
-Therefore, this property implies the more fully developed path from E4 Period through P161 has spatial projection, E53 Place, P89 falls within to E53 Place, where the intermediate place is also defined in the same geometric system.
-Both places are defined in the same geometric reference system.
+Therefore, this property implies the more fully developed path from E4 Period through P161 has spatial projection, E53 Place, P89 falls within to E53 Place, where both places are defined in the same geometric reference system.
 The relation between an instance of E53 Place and its reference system can conveniently be documented via the property P157 is at rest relative to (provides reference space for).

-Something that has happened at a given place can also be considered to have happened at a smaller place within it: for example, it is reasonable to say Ceasar's murder took place in Rome, but also on the Forum Romanum, and more precisely in the Curia.
+Something that has happened at a given place can also be considered to have happened at a smaller place within it: for example, it is reasonable to say Caesar's murder took place in Rome, but also on the Forum Romanum, and more precisely in the Curia.
 It is characteristic for different historical sources to use varying precision in such statements, without being in contradiction with each other.
 This may be due to lack of knowledge or to the relevance of the precision for the purpose of the statement.
 In information integration, the more precise statement improves the overall knowledge.